 Applications will be determined within 14 days (excluding Christmas day, Good Friday and bank holidays) from the day the application is sent.

-The fee is set at £50.
-Applications and payments of this fee must be made electronically or over the telephone, and the council will issue any licence electronically to the email address stated on your application.
+View the pavement licence fee.
+Applications and payments of this fee must be made electronically or over the telephone, and we will issue any licence electronically to the email address stated on your application.

 - Scarborough Borough Council Pavement Licensing Policy Statement, licence conditions and statutory conditions for issued licences